ddeeddii/eztools/src/lib/assets/ezitems/faq.md

+# General Information

+## What is EzItems?

+EzItems is a mod generator for Isaac that allows you to easily change the names, descriptions and sprites of vanilla items.

+## Why should I use it over renaming items in items.xml?

+Changing `items.xml` is a terrible idea because `items.xml` is not meant to be edited by mods.
+Changing this file will work for the time being, **however** if the game ever updates this file, any mod that relies on changing this file will overwrite the new changes.

+For example, if a new item is added to the game and you have a mod that still uses the old `items.xml`, the mod's old `items.xml` will overwrite the new one and the item will simply not exist in the game because it's not in the new `items.xml`.

+Another side effect of this file being "global" is that there may only exist one mod that changes this file.
+Only the mod that loads last will load its own `items.xml` and other mods' `items.xml` will be ignored.

+## Terminology

+**Origin Item** - An "origin item" is the item that is going to be changed.
+For example, if you wanted to change the name of "The Sad Onion", the origin item would be "The Sad Onion".

+**Custom Item Origin** - This is a setting that allows you to use a custom origin item.
+This is useful for more advanced users that wish to change the name of an item that is not in the vanilla game (like a modded item).
+Due to how custom items work, sprites are not supported for custom items.

 # Mod Templates

 ## What features does the REPENTOGON template add?

 - Partial support for pocket items - cards, runes, souls can have their names and descriptions changed (not sprites).
-Pills can only have their name changed (EID is not supported for pills)
+Pills can only have their name changed (External Item Descriptions is not supported for pills)
-- Built-in mod conflict notifier - if a mod is installed that changes the same item, a warning will be shown to the user
+- Built-in mod conflict notifier - if a mod is installed that changes the same item, a warning will be shown in the console
-- More frequent updates - [REPENTOGON](https://repentogon.com/) is constantly updated, unlike the vanilla game.
-Maintaining this template takes priority over the vanilla template because frankly there isn't a reason to not use it

 ## How are the mod templates different?

-There are currently 2 available templates:

-- `Vanilla`: Basic template that supports items and trinkets.
+- `Vanilla`: Supports items and trinkets.
 Works in the vanilla game.
-- `REPENTOGON`: This template partially supports pocket items (pills, cards, runes, souls, etc.) and has a built-in mod conflict notifier.
-However, it **requires the user to have [REPENTOGON](https://repentogon.com/) installed**.
+- `REPENTOGON`: Supports items, trinkets and partially supports pocket items (pills, cards, runes, souls, etc.).
+Also has a built-in mod conflict notifier. **Requires the user to have [REPENTOGON](https://repentogon.com/) installed**.

 ## Which one should I use?

+It's mostly up to personal preference.

-For most people, `REPENTOGON` is the better choice simply because it has more features (hence why it's the default template).
+- `REPENTOGON` is better because it has more features
+- `Vanilla` is better because it will always work, regardless of whether the player has REPENTOGON installed or not

 # REPENTOGON Support

 ## What features does the REPENTOGON template add?

 - **Partial support for pocket items** - cards, runes, souls can have their names and descriptions changed (not sprites).
-Pills can only have their name changed (EID is not supported for pills)
+Pills can only have their name changed (External Item Descriptions is not supported for pills)
 - **Built-in mod conflict notifier** - if a mod is installed that changes the same item, a warning will be shown to the user
 - **More frequent updates** - REPENTOGON is constantly updated, unlike the vanilla game.
 Maintaining it takes priority over the `Vanilla` template.